 By the end of 2025, the global mobile app market exceeded 112.1 billion downloads, and the smartphone audience reached 5.8 billion users.

-At the same time, engagement also increased: the average number of installed programs increased by 10%, and the duration of user sessions increased by 7%.
-This confirms that mobile platforms remain the main digital channel for user interaction.
+At the same time, more people were getting involved: the average number of installed programs went up by 10%, and the time spent using these programs went up by 7%.
+This shows that mobile phones are still the most important way for people to connect online.

 The main insights: